Bloggbild för: Guide: Natural Tips and Products for Eczema and Dry Skin

 Factors that can trigger eczema

-To understand what triggers the eczema and how to get rid of eczema flare-ups requires careful tracking of allergens and all outbreaks when they occur
+• To understand what triggers eczema and how to get rid of eczema flare-ups requires careful monitoring of allergens and all outbreaks when they occur

 What can I do?

-Don't use tight clothing.
-Change immediately after school or work into soft, loose-fitting clothes.
+• Don't wear tight clothing.
+Change immediately after school or work to soft, loose-fitting clothes.

-Protect the skin against wind and cold with warm clothing.
+• Protect the skin against wind and cold with warm clothes.

 What skincare products can I use?